Save on Pinterest

 3 / 10

 Snapdragons are an underutilized annual that deserve to see more “action” in the garden, especially since they bring a circus of color in unusual flower forms.
-Here they’re joined by purple and white petunias, another sun-loving annual, making this another one of our favorite flower bed ideas for full sun.
-Meet some other low-maintenance flowers you’ll love.
+Here they’re joined by purple and white petunias, another sun-loving annual, making this another one of our favorite flower bed ideas.

 4 / 10

-The pink flowers of these climbing roses are joined by purple-flowering veronica and chartreuse-leaved euphorbia in a tri-tone arrangement that just says “fresh.”
-And, they all do well in full sun.
+The pink flowers of these climbing roses are joined by purple-flowering veronica and chartreuse-leaved euphorbia in a tritone arrangement that looks fresh and appealing.
+They also all do well in full sun.
 If the fence is facing west or southwest, you can use the other side for plants that like a little afternoon shade, opening up even more plant possibilities.
-Read up on 10 flower bed fencing ideas to spruce up your landscape.

 5 / 10